American Star Sugar Cookies

 Substitutions

-- Red, white, and blue star sprinkles -> Red, white, and blue sanding sugar
+- Red, white, and blue sprinkles -> crushed freeze-dried berries and white sanding sugar

 Tips